Faircaster (FAIR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Faircaster Historical Price

-According to the latest data gathered on Faircaster live price page, the current price of Faircaster is 0.000115USD.
+According to the latest data gathered on Faircaster live price page, the current price of Faircaster is 0USD.
 The circulating supply of Faircaster(FAIR) is

 In the past 24 hours, Faircaster has shown a price movement of